 - life expectancy and adult mortality (age group, etc)

 - health (incidence of disease, immunisation, etc)

 - education (age-specific enrolment, etc)

 - child protection (parental and residential care, foster homes, etc)

 - crime (against children, juvenile crime and sentencing, etc)

 - economy (Gini coefficient, youth unemployment, etc).

-TransMONEE is widely used by governments, international organisations, NGOs and academic institutions, including the World Bank, UN Economic Commission for Europe, Child Watch International Network, European University Institute, Euro Fund, and the Council of Baltic States.
+TransMonEE is widely used by governments, international organizations, NGOs and academic institutions, including the World Bank, UN Economic Commission for Europe, Child Watch International Network, European University Institute, Euro Fund and the Council of Baltic States.

 Sources: (1).
 Since 1989 this has included data from 10 EU member states plus two EU candidate and four potential EU candidate countries, seven Eastern neighbouring countries, and four Central Asian countries: Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia; Croatia, the former Yugoslav Republic of Macedonia; Albania, Bosnia and Herzegovina, Montenegro, Serbia; Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Russian Federation, Ukraine; Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan.